rootbeerking/Tilengine/docs/sprites.md

 TLN_SetSpriteSet (0, spriteset);
 ```

 Now the sprite is displayed at position 0,0 by default (top-left corner) with the first graphic inside the spriteset.
 Each graphic inside a spriteset has a unique index, starting from 0, and an unique name.
-To change the graphic show, call \ref TLN_SetSpritePicture passing the sprite index and the graphic index inside the spriteset, starting with 0.
+To change the graphic shown, call \ref TLN_SetSpritePicture passing the sprite index and the graphic index inside the spriteset, starting with 0.
 For example to set sprite 0 with the 4th graphic inside the spriteset:

 ```c
 TLN_SetSpritePicture (0, 3);